wp-plugins/appointment-booking-calendar/README.txt

 * You can block specific dates.
 * Pretty modern administration interface.

+Please note that this is a plugin originally designed to accept bookings linked to PayPal payments.
+The feature for working without PayPal is implemented/available in the Pro version: http://wordpress.dwbooster.com/calendars/appointment-booking-calendar#download

 == Installation ==

 To install **Appointment Booking Calendar**, follow these steps: